 When you apply to graduate from your Bachelor's Degree, you must also complete and submit the Bachelor's/Accelerated Master's Transition Form.

-- Submit this form to your undergraduate advisor no later than the last day to add classes in your final undergraduate semester.
+- Submit this form in your final undergraduate semester to your undergraduate advisor no later than:

 - Have a minimum grade of B in every course listed on the transition form.

 - Receive approval from your undergraduate and graduate advisors.

 - Follow your department’s procedures to electronically submit the form to the Coordinator for Graduate Academic Affairs, Hugh Miller at firstname.lastname@example.org.